EMCL-EU/EMCL-EU.github.io/content/students/courses.md

 <div class="container">

+<span style="color:red">**Attention: Starting 2025-2027, the course schedule will be different.
+Students will start in Finland, then move to Belgium and finally (third term) to the Netherlands.
+The courses are likely to deviate from below, but should still show a large overlap.
+Courses mentioned in term 3 will now be provided in term 1 (and vice versa).**</span>

 Below you can find a list of the courses offered per term. <br>
 For a more detailed description of the courses, please have a look at [this document](/files/course_descriptions.pdf).